loranger32/yocm/README.md

 Due to database design, it is currently impossible to delete zip codes from the zip codes table if you have a user with registered zip codes.
 It is more a feature than a bug : it prevents you from accidentally deleting zip codes for which users have a subscription.

+Workaround 1: delete all users with registered zip codes and recreate them.
 Workaround 2: remove all zip codes subscriptions from all users, delete and upload zip codes again, then recreate subscriptions.
-Workaround 1: delete all users with registered zip codes and recreate them.

-# Roadmap
+# Roadmap - Ideas

 The app is functional, but here are the things that should be done / fixed (in no particular order) :

-- Engine: send email with results
 - Engine: add some guard clause when selecting multiple incompatible options for running the engine
 - Engine - GUI: notify user when a subscribed entity is deleted from the db
 - GUI - i18n: French, Dutch and English (currently mix of English and French)
 - GUI: add tests
 - GUI: allow update cbe data set from the gui
 - Doc: document the engine processing and the various data directories

 # Contribution